queenkjuul/spotify97/README.md

 This app DOES NOT stream any audio!
 This is only a UI you can use to remote control your other Spotify instances and Spotify Connect devices.

+However, you could run this alongside [spotifyd](https://github.com/Spotifyd/spotifyd) on a Pi or similar and hook up its line out to your Sound Blaster's Line In and have an all in one retro Spotify solution.

 ## How

-Spotify(R) Client 97 consists of two components:
+Spotify(R) 97 consists of two components:

 1. Relay Server
    - The Relay Server is a node.js app written in TypeScript which must be run on a 'modern' computer; that is to say, one new enough to be able to run a recent version of Node and make HTTPS requests to the Spotify API.
 Typically this is just the computer running Spotify that you want to remote control.
 2. Client Application
-   - The Client Application is a native Windows Forms application written in VB.NET and utilizing .NET Framework 2.0.
-The client is a frontend for the Relay Server: you click Play in the Client, it sends a Play message to the Relay Server, the Relay Server calls the Spotify Connect API and tells it to start playing on the specified device.
+   - The Client Application is a frontend for the Relay Server: you click Play in the Client, it sends a Play message to the Relay Server, the Relay Server calls the Spotify Connect API and tells it to start playing on the specified device.

 ## How (to)